Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: A Foster-Lyapunov criterion

 where $g_{d-1}$ is a polynomial of degree $d-1$.
 Thus,

 and the supremum is finite.
-Picking $d\geq 3$, Theorem \ref{lyap} then tells us that \eqref{eq:smdl} has a regular rate matrix and at least one stationary distribution, that the moments $\ave{x^1},\dots,\ave{x^{d-2}}$ are finite for any stationary distribution $\pi$, and that the limits \eqref{eq:spaceaverages}--\eqref{eq:timeaverages} hold.
-Because we can choose ever larger $d$, we have finiteness of all moments.
-Uniqueness of this distribution follows from \eqref{eq:1deg}--\eqref{eq:normalising}.
+Taking $d\geq 3$, Theorem~\ref{lyap} tells us that~\eqref{eq:smdl} has a regular rate matrix and at least one stationary distribution; that the moments $\ave{x^1},\dots,\ave{x^{d-2}}$ are finite for any stationary distribution $\pi$; and that the limits \eqref{eq:spaceaverages}--\eqref{eq:timeaverages} hold.
+Since we can choose ever larger $d$, we have finiteness of all moments.
+Uniqueness of the distribution follows from~\eqref{eq:1deg}--\eqref{eq:normalising}.